 “‘Oh Mr Texan,’ a woman’s voice sounded from the back of the room.
 ‘Just hang on there, Mr Texan.’
 Rose Marie excused herself from the table.
 Dr Hand was talking with Amsterdam about moving to Florida, and Dr Nebbler took on the look of a man who’d been disappointed before and would be again.

 “Rose Marie ran across the half empty dance floor like a school girl, and when they met, she and the Texan embraced like they’d been in love all of their lives.
 So inspiring was their embrace that the band, that had been setting up for a nine o’clock start, began early by playing a whole Yuletide suite beginning with White Christmas.
 The dance floor filled up fast.
 Soon the strangeness of the night faded, and the room became a romantic chamber filled with soft and swirling colourful lights and long awaited promises.
 And, because on Christmas Eve they say anything can happen, or maybe because they were just plain crazy from a life in New York show biz, Rose Marie and Morey Amsterdam were both surprised that night to find their real true loves.
 And the snow just kept falling.

 “But hang on,” Ethan Liss said.
 “Morey Amsterdam was no Blanche Dubois.
 Dr Hand must have found out eventually that his girl was a guy.”

 “Hand had a practice in Baltimore,” Okin said.
 “So, they lived together there for a while.
 In 1963, they moved to Tampa.
 And that is all there is.”

 “This story is very hard to believe.”

-“You lack romance,” David Okin said and signalled for the cheque.
+“You lack romance,” David Okin said, and signalled for more coffee.